truenas/documentation/content/CORE/Tasks/PeriodicSnapshotTasks.md

 ---
-title: "Snapshots"
+title: "Periodic Snapshot Tasks"
-description: "How to set up automated dataset snapshotting."
-tags: ["ZFS"]
-weight: 60
+weight: 50
 ---

 A periodic snapshot task allows scheduling the creation of read-only versions of pools and datasets at a given point in time.